Spacemarine800/Devspace/README.md

  - Users will not follow themselves.

 Instructions to Run
- - Download Zip of given source code of TweetProcessor
+ - Download Zip of given source code of TweeterProcessor
  - Unzip to your directory of choice
  - In your IDE of choice, I will use Eclipse, import the project into your workspace
  - Right click TweeterProcessor project -> Run As -> Java Application